CrafterSvK/sxmo-bitwarden/README.md

 ## SXMO Bitwarden
 Userscript to enable browsing entries in bitwarden using dmenu

-Note: It is little slow due to bitwarden-cli, I will try to optimize but there is not much to do
+Note: It is little slow due to `bitwarden-cli`, I will try to optimize but there is not much to do

 Features missing: